remyaem/Business-Analytics-Machine-learning-projects/README.md

 ## Run
 Download the required notebooks.
 In a terminal or command window, navigate to the top-level project directory(that contains this README) and run one of the following commands:

-'ipython notebook notebookname.ipynb'
+[ipython notebook notebookname.ipynb]
 or
-\njupyter notebook notebookname.ipynb
+[jupyter notebook notebookname.ipynb]

 This will open the Jupyter Notebook in your browser.